y1zhou/knowledge-base/content/series/linear-algebra/8-generalized-inverse/index.md

     unsplash_id: "PKjeiYAUm0M" # Unsplash ID of the picture
 ---

-In the previous chapter we discussed the inverse for non-singular matrices.
+In the previous chapter we discussed the matrix inverse, which was only meaningful for non-singular matrices.
+What about matrices that are not square, or don't have full rank?

 Let $\boldsymbol{A}$ be an $m \times n$ matrix with rank $r$. $\boldsymbol{G}: n \times m$ is the `generalized inverse` of $\boldsymbol{A}$, denoted by $\boldsymbol{A}^{-}$, that satisfies